marimoysan/job-search-minesweeper/README.md

 # Job Search Minesweeper

-Welcome to **Job Search Minesweeper**, a fun, interactive take on the classic Minesweeper game designed to make your job search experience a bit more exciting!
+Welcome to **Job Search Minesweeper**, a fun, interactive take on the classic Minesweeper game designed to make your job search experience a bit more exciting (or at least help you find some time for fun)

-This project combines the strategic gameplay of Minesweeper with the real-world challenge of searching for a job, giving you a unique way to engage with the process while staying motivated.

 ## Features